Recorder-moe/s3-uploader/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+> [!CAUTION]
+> An AGPLv3 licensed Dockerfile means that you _**MUST**_ **distribute the source code with the same license**, if you
+>
+> - Re-distribute the image.
+(You can simply point to this GitHub repository if you doesn't made any code changes.)
+> - Distribute a image that uses code from this repository.
+> - Or **distribute a image based on this image**. (`FROM ghcr.io/recorder-moe/s3-uploader` in your Dockerfile)
+>
+> "Distribute" means to make the image available for other people to download, usually by pushing it to a public registry.
+If you are solely using it for your personal purposes, this has no impact on you.
+>
+> Please consult the [LICENSE](LICENSE) for more details.